TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 Please read the following for an introduction:

-* :ref:`TypoScript Syntax <t3coreapi:typoscript-syntax-start>`
+* :ref:`TypoScript Syntax <typoscript-syntax>`
-  chapter in "TYPO3 Explained" for an introduction to the TypoScript syntax
+  chapter for an introduction to the TypoScript syntax
-* :ref:`guide` for an introduction to TypoScript Templating
+* :ref:`guide` for an introduction to TypoScript configuration
 * The chapter :ref:`using-and-setting` describes how to use, set and extend TypoScript.